Skip to content

 Hi, I'm Cassie!

 Kansas City is my home and computer science is my passion.
-That's why CS Ed Week is my favorite holiday, and I look forward to celebrating it with you December 4-10, 2023.
-Although the upcoming CS Ed Week is a while away, it's essential computer science education stays top of mind year-round.
+That's why CS Ed Week is my favorite holiday, and I'm so excited to be celebrating it with you December 4-10, 2023!

 For Educators